rossgk2/sign-doc-reuploader/To do.md

 - implementing oauth for source and destination

-- **get shard from user input or some other way, use in commercial case of getOAuthBaseUri()**
+- only redirect to migration console UI after both logins have occurred can use shared service to track this

+  - add fields `sourceLoggedIn`, `destLoggedIn` to shared service; initialize both to false
+  - in `sourceLogin()` and `destLogin()` update the values of above variables to true
+  - get code to work
+  - convert `IShared` to a class

 - initialize `sourceComplianceLevel` and `destComplianceLevel` to the default values that are used in the .html instead of hardcoding their initial values to match those from the .html
-  - only redirect to migration console UI after both logins have occurred can use shared service to track this

 - type arguments with types such as `'option1' | 'option2'` in functions where applicable

   - e.g. `complianceLevel` should always be of type `'commercial' | 'fedramp'`